 How long does it take to return mail to the sender?

 How long it takes for a letter or package to be returned to the sender depends on the mail class used.
 When you return to the sender, the mail item is returned as the same mail class used to send it.
-For example, if the letter or package you received came as Priority mail, they will return it as that.
+For example, if the letter or package you received came as Priority mail, they will return it like that.

 The Postcard, our monthly email, keeps you updated on new products, event invites, virtual mailbox tips, and special promotions.